property is a very attractive avenue from the point of view

 Further these benefits are not restricted to one

 house, you can get these benefits for more than one house.
-If you
+If

 own two houses, benefits of both self occupied house property and let